AndrzejJakubczak/QuickNote/README.md

 # QuickNote
-> An Easy to Use Notes App build using JavaScript that saves notes on your browser local storage.
-You can easily perform crud operations on notes and it's also mobile friendly.
+An easy-to-use application built using JavaScript that saves your notes to your browser's local storage.
+You can perform easy operations on your notes and it is also mobile friendly.

 #### Live demo [_here_](http://quicknote.pl/).